-Special events include three National Security Staff Rides (NSSR), each a distinct experiential learning event.
+3 National Security Staff Rides are embedded in the curriculum.
 During the core curriculum months, NSSR #1 to Gettysburg puts the academic spotlight on the strategic environment and on senior leader decision-making of the Battle of Gettysburg.
 NSSR #2 and #3 are scheduled after core courses are completed.
 NSSR#2 to New York City, in April, emphasizes an understanding of the diplomatic, informational and economic instruments of national power.
 NSSR#3 to the National Capitol Region, in May, features visits to federal agencies and Congressional offices.
-Spouses are invited to participate at their own expense in NSSR#2 to New York City.
+Spouses are invited to participate at their own expense FOR NSSR#2 to New York City.

 Major Program Choices.
 Several programs offer a distinctive path to the master's degree in Strategic Studies and JPME-II certification.
 Carlisle Scholars Program selections will be made prior to student arrival.
 Students will have the opportunity to self-nominate for the ASAP and NSPP and ADM programs after the School's Special Programs briefing to the student body, to be scheduled during the first weeks.

-The Carlisle Scholars Program is a pilot program this year for students interested in further developing and articulating strategic thought during the academic year.
+The Carlisle Scholars Program is a special program for students interested in developing and communicating innovative strategic thought during the academic year.
 The program's core philosophy is that USAWC students can be thought leaders, intellectual entrepreneurs who contribute to a broader strategic dialogue among national security leaders and stakeholders about the problems and opportunities of national security.
-To this end, Carlisle Scholars Program participants form a single seminar throughout the academic year which will entail a combination of independent work, team work and coordination with faculty.
+To this end, Carlisle Scholars Program participants form a single seminar throughout the academic year, which entails a combination of independent work, team work and coordination with faculty.
 Through research, writing, and direct engagement, program participants seek to influence strategic thought in the national security community.
 To provide time for this work, scholars complete the core curriculum on an accelerated schedule.
 The focus of the program is publication and outreach, and participants work with senior civilian and military leaders, as well as with top think tanks.
-This unique program will integrate the seminar concept of a traditional Professional Military Education experience with the autonomy of a self-directed fellowship.
-If you are interested in learning more about this new academic program, contact Dr. Andrew Hill at Andrew.firstname.lastname@example.org or call 717.245.4808.
+This unique program integrates the seminar concept of a traditional Professional Military Education experience with the autonomy of a self-directed fellowship.
+If you are interested in learning more about this program, now in its second year, contact Dr. Andrew Hill at Andrew.email@example.com or call 717.245.4808.